 Wind power generally refers to the use of the wind to generate either mechanical power or electricity.
-In the case of the latter, the kinetic energy is converted into electricity using a generator.
+In the case of the latter, kinetic energy is converted into electricity using a generator.

 How wind turbines work